hadley/adv-r/Philosophy.md

 The goal of the devtools package is to make package development as painless as possible by encoding package building best practices in functions (so you don't have to remember or even know about them), and by minimising the iteration time when you're developing a package.

-Most of the devtools function we will use take a path to the package as their first argument.
+Most of the devtools functions we will use take a path to the package as their first argument.
 If the path is omitted, devtools will look in the current working directory - so for that reason, it's good practice to have your working directory set to the package directory.

 The functions that you'll use most often are those that facilitate the [[package development cycle |development]]: